IsnTkinter/tkinter_doc/caw.rst

         :arg disabledstipple:
         :arg disabledwidth:
         :arg fill:
                 By default, the interior of a rectangle is empty, and you can get this behavior with fill=''.
-You can also set the option to a color; see Section 5.3, “Colors”.
+You can also set the option to a color; Voir :ref:`couleurs`.
         :arg offset:
                 Use this option to change the offset of the interior stipple pattern.
 See Section 5.14, “Matching stipple patterns”.
         :arg outline: